materialscodegraph/materialscodegraph/README.md

 ## Configuration

-MCG uses **JSON configuration files** in the `configs/` directory to define all computational tools and their capabilities.
+MCG uses **JSON configuration files** in the `configs/` directory to define all computational tools and their skills.
 This enables perfect encapsulation - the core system has zero knowledge of specific simulation codes.

 ### Configuration Architecture